Thomas2500/go-fitbit/README.md

 My plan for the future is to further process the data and combine it with other sources of data like weather, movie seen, music listened to, public travel vs driving with car, ...
 The possibilities are endless and I do have currently enough free storage to store everything :-)

-Big thanks to Fitbit for providing such great devices and API access to the generated data.
-Unfortunately, this is not a matter of course in the fitness and health sector, although it should be.
+**Big thanks to Fitbit for providing such great devices and API access to the generated data!** Unfortunately, this is not a matter of course in the fitness and health sector, although it should be.